garybgenett/gary-os/README.md

 ### GRUB #######################################################################
 [GRUB]: #grub

-The GaryOS [Boot] file contains everything needed to create/update GRUB on both hard drives and USB drives.
+The GaryOS [Boot] file contains everything needed to create and update GRUB on both hard drives and USB drives.
 The core of the tooling is the [scripts/grub.sh] script.

 Once a drive has been set up, place the GaryOS [Kernel] in the 'gary-os' directory as 'gary-os.kernel'.
-You can also place it in the 'gary-os.custom' directory and edit the 'gary-os.grub.cfg' in that directory to suit your needs.
+The 'gary-os.grub.cfg' file can also be placed in that directory and edited as needed.

-The drive can booted using the BIOS or EFI boot menu on any computer that supports booting from removeable media.
+The drive can be booted using the BIOS or EFI boot menu on any computer that supports booting from removeable media.
 It provides a menu which auto-selects the most advanced option available.
-This menu can be updated at any time using the [scripts/grub.sh] script within GaryOS, following the directions in "Linux" below.
+This menu can be updated at any time using the [scripts/grub.sh] script within GaryOS, following the directions in "GNU/Linux" below.

 **GNU/Linux**

-The 'grub.sh' script can be run directly from the command line.
+The [scripts/grub.sh] script can be run directly from the command line.
 Running it without any arguments will display the usage documentation.
 The latest version is always [scripts/grub.sh].
 However, the version in the [Boot] file is going to be better tested and supported.

 Be advised that this script creates a brand new partition table on whatever drive is targeted.
 Only use this on a brand new or empty device.
-The update option should only be used on drives that were created by the script, or that have a matching partition table layout.
+The update option should only be used on drives that were created by the script or that have a matching partition table layout.
+Only the partition numbers and types need to match.

   | Partition | Start Sector | End Sector | Size       | Code | Name
   |---:       |---:          |---:        |---:        |---:  |:---